Saturday, 25 April 2015

 The Tower was enlarged and fortified first by William the Conqueror – but later monarchs extended the castle considerably.
 It was more or less complete in 1285.

 The Tower wasn't just a prison for important prisoners.
 It also held an arsenal of weapons, the Crown's Treasury and later on the Crown Jewels.

 This is the Imperial State Crown – that must be a huge strain on the neck and spine to wear!

 Food on Friday heads into the world of spices today with the theme being Curries.

 To add your curries, just put the name of the dish together with your blog name/name into the first Mr Linky box you will find below.
 Then paste the url for your post about it into the second box.

 I'll be pinning the dishes to this Pinboard which will make it easy for you to check them out at a glance.
-The Pinboard also has on it the recipes from the first time we did sausages as a theme.
+The 66 links from the October 2012 party are also on that board.